Here is how to set a kettlebell military press personal record within weeks.

 In your first close grip bench workout, find your 10RM in this exercise.
 Do easy sets of five making big jumps between sets and resting plenty until you start noticing the weight, then add a little more, rest a lot more, and test your rep-max.
 For instance:

 95×5, 135×5, 155×5, 175×5, 195×5 (starting to feel it), 205x9RM

 It does not matter if you got 9 or 11 reps, this is close enough and this is your cycle’s starting weight.

-In your next CGBP workout, do a couple of lighter, low rep sets to groove your technique, then do 5 reps with that weight.
-Rest for 3-5min and do 3 reps.
+In your next close grip bench press workout, do a couple of lighter, low rep sets to groove your technique, then do 5 reps with that weight.
+Rest for three to five minutes and do 3 reps.
 Rest for the same amount of time and put up 2 reps.
 Keeping the weight static and doing a triple and a double instead of a lighter set of five is a Power to the People! modification suggested to me by Jack Reape.
 This version has already made it into the Russian PTP edition.

 The above workout will be very easy.
-It is supposed to.
+It is supposed to be.
 When you are done, take 20% of the weight off and do three sets of five with as little rest between them as possible.
 Here is what our hypothetical girevik would end up lifting:

 135×5, 155×3, 185×1-2, 205×5, 3, 2 (3-5min between sets); 165×5/3 (minimal rest between sets)